OckermanSethGVSU/BioPII/documentation.md

 ### SWA()

 Performs sliding window analysis on a 2D NumPy array.
-Currently, the only supported algorithm is "sum"
+Currently, the supported algorithms are "sum", "avg", and "std"

 **Function Signature**
 ```python